Information about COVID-19

 The university has cleaning and disinfecting protocols in place.
 If you want to take additional measures for your personal space, visit https://www.cdc.gov/coronavirus/2019-ncov/community/home/cleaning-disinfection.html and https://www.cdc.gov/coronavirus/2019-ncov/community/home/index.html

-University pandemic planning
+University pandemic planning and recovery planning

 At this time, there is limited testing being conducted by health care providers of individuals who have symptoms.
 Individuals who believe they have been exposed are not being tested by health officials, and even individuals with symptoms are not being tested by doctors and medical providers unless they are hospitalized and information is needed, or they are a health care provider.